sixach/wp-readme-generator-action/README.md

     # Defaults to true
     replace: true

     # Optional.
-Full path to the output file
+Relative path to the working directory
     # If you want to customize the path where readme.txt should be placed
     # Defaults to the current directory (`./readme.txt`)
     output_path: ./readme.txt